Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 ##### c.
 On what type(s) of graph(s) does the worst-case behavior occur?
 What about the best?

-The worst case behavior occurs when there is a graph such that all the edges connect to a single.
-This will cause a setting where a full column in the adjacency matrix is are all 1's and the rest of the columns are
+The worst case behavior occurs when there is a graph such that all the edges connect to a single node and in the adjacency matrix that represented as the last column.
+This will cause the for loop in the algorithm to check most of the columns, wasting quite a bit of time.